 '''

 class formencode.compound.Any (args, kw)

+Check if any of the specified validators is valid.

 '''

 This class is like an 'or' operator for validators.
 The first validator/converter in the order of evaluation that validates the value will be used.